-Members Masaharu AOKI (Professor), Akira SATO (Assistant Professor)
+1) Studies of lepton flavor violation physics and its related subjects; focusing on experiments searching for muon-to-electron conversion processes in a muonic atom

-- 1) Study of lepton flavor violation by searching for muon-toelectron conversion processes in a muonic atom (COMET and DeeMe) - 2) Study with a high intensity muon beam source "MuSIC" at RCNP, Osaka University - 3) Study of lepton universality by precise measurements of the rare pion decay process (PIENU)
+2) Interdisciplinary studies with muon sources such as a high intensity muon beam source "MuSIC" at RCNP, Osaka University

 The question "How the universe was created, and how it became the one we live today" is fundamental as human beings.
 In order to search for the answer, it is inevitable that we have to study reactions of elementary particles in a high-energy state as the early universe.
 Among a few research methods, a method that focuses on rare processes occurring through quantum effects of new particles and their interactions is unique.
-Especially, the recently constructed and in-operation high-intensity proton accelerators such as J-PARC have made it possible to produce vast amounts of particles that can be used for the rare-process studies, and opened a new era that we can reach the physics at much higher energy than that we can directly produce by high energy accelerators like LHC.
+Especially, the recently constructed and in-operation high-intensity proton accelerators such as J-PARC have made it possible to produce vast amounts of particles that can be used for the rare-process studies, and opened a new era that we can reach the physics at much higher energy scale than that we can directly produce by high energy accelerators.

 We believe that the charged lepton of the 2nd generation, muon, is the most suitable to see the quantum effects, and are pushing the experimental particle physics forward with rare-process studies of muons.
 Experiments searching for muon-electron conversion we are conducting at J-PARC aim to discover the phenomena beyond the standard model of particle physics with novel experimental ideas.
+COMET Phase-I utilizes a super-conducting solenoid beamline to realize high-intensity muon source.
+We are pushing forward with it to start the physics data taking from 2023, and to discover the muonelectron conversion signal first in the world by achieving 3×10^{-15} of the sensitivity.
+We are also looking forward to reach the uncharted realm of the rare-decay study; a level 10^{-17} of the sensitivity at COMET Phase-II.